ndsev/zserio-tutorial-cpp/README.md

   The struct `Experience` uses 1 byte in total.
 It uses 6 bit to store the years of programming experience and 2 bits for the enum `Language`.

-For more details on the features of zserio head over to the [zserio language overview](https://github.com/welovemaps/zserio/doc/ZserioLanguageOverview/ZserioLanguageOverview.md).
+For more details on the features of zserio head over to the [Zserio Language Overview](https://github.com/welovemaps/zserio/blob/master/doc/ZserioLanguageOverview.md).

 We now save the file to disk as `tutorial.zs`.